 In 1993, the NSF decided that it did not want to be in the business of running and funding networks, but wanted instead to go back to the funding of research in the areas of supercomputing and high-speed communications.
 In addition, there was increased pressure to commercialize the Internet; in 1989, a trial gateway connected MCI, CompuServe, and Internet mail services, and commercial users were now finding out about all of the capabilities of the Internet that once belonged exclusively to academic and hard-core users!
 In 1991, the Commercial Internet Exchange (CIX) Association was formed by General Atomics, Performance Systems International (PSI), and UUNET Technologies to promote and provide a commercial Internet backbone service.
 Nevertheless, there remained intense pressure from non-NSF ISPs to open the network to all users.

 FIGURE 1.
-NSFNET structure initiated in 1994 to merge the academic and commercial networks.
+NSFNET structure initiated in 1994 to merge the academic, research, and commercial networks.

 In 1994, a plan was put in place to reduce the NSF's role in the public Internet.
-The new structure comprises three parts:
+The new structure was composed of three parts:

 - Network Access Points (NAPs), where individual ISPs would interconnect, as suggested in Figure 1.
 The NSF originally funded four such NAPs: Chicago (operated by Ameritech), New York (really Pensauken, NJ, operated by Sprint), San Francisco (operated by Pacific Bell, now SBC), and Washington, D.C.
 (MAE-East, operated by MFS, now part of Worldcom).